wordofwarning/wordofwarning.org/news/index.md

 • Live Art Development Agency's <a href="http://www.thisisliveart.co.uk/opportunities" target="_blank">Opportunities page</a>.
 • <a href="http://livestreamarchive.co.uk/resources" target="_blank">Live Stream Archive</a> + <a href="http://www.facebook.com/groups/livestreamingarts" target="_blank">Live Streaming Arts Facebook group</a> — expertise, information + advice on how to share live performance with, and connect to, audiences online.
 • <a href="http://livestreamarchive.co.uk/contact" target="_blank">Live Stream Archive</a> — you can also share a recording of a performance to add to their temporary digital archive.
+• Manchester's <a href="https://secure.manchester.gov.uk/info/500362/covid-19/8121/cultural_hardship_fund_for_freelancers" target="_blank">Cultural Hardship Fund for Freelancers</a> from the Savannah Wisdom Foundation working with HOME + Mcr City Council.
-• Manchester International Festival's <a href="http://mif.co.uk/resources-for-freelance-creatives/" target="_blank">Resources For Artists + Freelancers page</a>.
+• Manchester International Festival's <a href="http://mif.co.uk/resources-for-freelance-creatives" target="_blank">Resources For Artists + Freelancers page</a>.
-• MIF's <a href="http://mif.co.uk/mif-drop-in-artists-freelance-creatives" target="_blank">Zoom drop in for artists + freelance creatives on Thursdays at 2pm </a> — you can also <a href="http://www.facebook.com/groups/mifartistfreelancedropin" target="_blank">join their facebook group</a>.
+• MIF's <a href="http://mif.co.uk/mif-drop-in-artists-freelance-creatives" target="_blank">Zoom drop-in for artists + freelance creatives</a> — you can also <a href="http://www.facebook.com/groups/mifartistfreelancedropin" target="_blank">join their facebook group</a>.
 • Money Saving Expert — <a href="http://www.moneysavingexpert.com/news" target="_blank">Martin Lewis & his team</a> have lots of useful information (regular updates).
 • Paul Lewis Money's <a href="http://paullewismoney.blogspot.com/2020/03/self-employed-coronavirus-scheme.html" target="_blank">blog on the coronavirus Self-employment Income Scheme (regular updates)</a>.
 • Shape Arts' <a href="http://twitter.com/ShapeArts/status/1239591227005251590" target="_blank"> twitter thread with resources for people working in the arts</a>.